 - Stir in a teaspoon of paprika to liven up the chili, adding a smokey taste

 - Use lean ground beef or ground chicken instead of turkey as the meat in the recipe

 - Add a can of canned kidney beans drained, an hour before the chili has completed cooking

 - Add some sliced bell peppers to the sauteed vegetables

-Using our chili recipe as a guideline and adding your own favorite spices, vegetables and meats will make the best slow cooker chili you have ever had.
-After all, your perfect chili may be spicier, full or more veggies or loaded with extra tomatoes- everyone’s ideal dish is different.
+Using our chili recipe as a guideline and adding your own favorite spices, vegetables and meats will make the best chili you have ever had.
+After all, your perfect chili may be spicier, full of more veggies or loaded with extra tomatoes- everyone’s ideal dish is different.

 Healthy Chili Recipe

 It can be hard to make a meal that is delish and still healthy.
 You may not think that a chili recipe would qualify as healthy but, in fact, this one is!
 There are many nutritional benefits to this recipe, making it a meal that you can feel good about eating and serving to your family.